 Please choose a NTP server (Network Time Protocol: for more info: www.ntp.org) You may provide a fully qualified host name or IP address.
-Select time zone accordingly to your location.
+Select timezone accordingly to your location.

-There is also option Continuous adjusting using NTP, this will watch your system time and will correct it, if the difference between local time and server time has change.
+There is also option Continuous adjusting using NTP, this will watch your system time and will correct it, if the difference between local time and server time has changed.
 Setting this option on is specially recommended when using domains.

 note Time setting is very important for proper work of the server.
-You must have set gateway and (in case of host name) DNS network settings.
+You should properly set gateway and (in case of host name) DNS network settings.

-Function: Set time
+Function "Set time"